darraghoriordan/use-miller/apps/frontend/src/docs/page-content/dev-shell/support/faq.md

 ### Can I re-run the scripts safely?

 The scripts are designed to be safely re-runnable and repeatable so you can start from the start if it fails.
-You can manually run each part in isolation also from where it broke by copying and pasting the remaining commands.
+You can also manually run each part in isolation also from where it broke by copying and pasting the remaining commands.

 ### What if it fails?